alexansaa/3D_HandShake/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank EPN - Escuela Politecnica Nacional for giving me the chance to study my second degree on Computer Science
+I would like to thank EPN - Escuela Politecnica Nacional for giving me the chance to study for my second degree in Computer Science

 <p align="right">(<a href="#readme-top">back to top</a>)</p>